NIH-NEI/P-GAN/README.md

 # Description

-This is an implementation of the paper "Revealing speckle obscured retinal cellular structure in the living human eye with artificial intelligence".
+This is an implementation of the paper "Revealing speckle obscured living human retinal cells with artificial intelligence assisted adaptive optics optical coherence tomography".

 # System Requirements